ccy7701/pf-visualiser/docs/spec-variance-analysis.md

 `variance-analysis` is a scenario-linked plan-versus-actual module for monthly financial tracking.

-The system compares saved projection outputs against user-entered month-end actual values for:
+The system compares saved projection outputs against History-sourced month-end actual values for:

 * Cash on Hand (COH)
 * Emergency Liquidity Reserve (ELR)